Adidas CEO says to stay until end of contract in 2017

 Since then the pressure on Hainer has abated as Adidas's sales have rebounded in the important U.S. market.

-At a news briefing, Hainer said much had changed and he was upbeat for 2016, noting that the share price had risen 60 percent in the last year, to make it one of the strongest performers in the German DAX index .GDAXI.
+At a news briefing, Hainer said much had changed and he was upbeat for 2016, noting that the share price had risen 60 percent in the last year, to make it one of the strongest performers in the German DAX index.

 "I have never seen the order books as full in my 15 years here," Hainer said.
 "I am extremely optimistic as I know what we've sold for the first six months (of 2016)."